 - Click Verify and Save

 Two-step verification is now enabled.
-Please make sure to never remove the app from your authenticated device before disabling a 2-step verification first.
-We also recommend you to download the back-up 2-factor codes, which are 2-factor codes that can only be used once in case you lose your 2-factor code generation device.
-In the unfortunate case that your account is blocked when 2-step verification is enabled, the option to disable two-step verification is also available in the Organisation Admin Panel.
-Alternatively, contact our support desk to disable 2-step verification for your account.
+Please make sure to never remove the app from your authenticated device before disabling the two-step verification setting first.
+We also recommend that you download the back-up two-factor codes, which can each be used once to access the application if you lose your two-factor code generation device.
+In the event that your account is blocked while two-step verification is enabled, this setting can be disabled by an administrator via the Organization Admin Panel.
+Cloud users can alternatively contact our Support Desk to disable two-step verification on their account.

-When two-step-verification is active, you need to enter the two-step verification code every time your login.
-There is an option to trust the computer for 30 days.
-That means that you only have to enter the two-step verification code once every 30 days.
-The remember option is linked to a specific IP address and computer, to ensure that remains protected with 2-factor authentication when logging in elsewhere from a different device.
+When two-step verification is active, you need to enter the two-step verification code every time your login.
+There is an option to trust the computer for 30 days, which means that you only have to enter the two-step verification code once every 30 days.
+This option is linked to a specific IP address and computer to ensure that your account remains protected with two-factor authentication when logging in from a different device.

-As a group administrator you can enforce two-step verification for all members in the lab by changing the Group Policy.
+As a group administrator, you can enforce two-step verification for all members in the lab by changing the Group Policy.
 Navigate to My Groups and click Edit.
-In the Group Policy tab, you can enable the option to make 2-step verification mandatory for all lab members.
+In the Group Policy tab, you can enable the option to make two-step verification mandatory for all lab members.

-When enabling this option, all users in the lab will be forced to enable 2-step verification for their account during their next login.
-Only after successful set-up, the user is allowed to access their account once they have successfully setting up two-step verification.
+When enabling this option, all users in the lab will be forced to activate two-step verification for their account during their next login.
+The user will only be allowed to access their account once they have successfully setting up two-step verification.